12Funday/12Funday/README.md

 Hi My Name is Adi Pandey from Indonesia, I have interest in Code

-I work on Tech Company in Jakarta, Indonesia as a support (Ops).
+I work on Tech Company in Jakarta, Indonesia as a DevOps.
 Currently work with kubernetes, CI/CD and microservices development.

 Contact me : adispandey12@gmail.com